OleSkaar/Plunder/Index/Glossary.md

 ## Armor
 Grants extra Hit Points, and reduces the severity of Wounds.

+## Bonus action
+Granted by some talents.
+A bonus action takes place immediately following a regular action in combat.

 ## Defense
 Determines how difficult it is to hit a target.
 Calculated based on the character's Dexterity and weapon bonus.
 All weapons give at least +1 Defense.
 ## Exhaustion